Conductor

 • Gitignored sync — Runs on the host filesystem with absolute paths, works without the bind mount.

 • Orphan detection — The git watcher scans external directories recursively, filtering by .git gitdir pointers.
-If Conductor archives or deletes a workspace, Coast auto-unassigns the instance.
+If Conductor archives or deletes a workspace, Coasts auto-unassigns the instance.

 Example